 To really make your money work for retirement, you will need to shift the majority of your HSA funds out of liquid money market-style accounts and into investments.
 Before you invest in mutual funds or other securities through your HSA, make sure to find out if the bank charges transaction fees for investments along with any ongoing maintenance fees for the account [source: Carrns].
 These fees can really eat away at your savings.
 A website called HSASearch provides fee information on all U.S. HSA providers.

-For lots more information on retirement planning and managing health care costs, check out the related HowStuffWorks articles on the next page.
+For lots more information on retirement planning and managing health care costs, check out the related HowStuffWorks articles below.